One terminal that thinks,

 The AI reads YOUR logs, YOUR configs, YOUR runbooks — not a generic training set.
 Context is indexed locally and redacted before transmission.

-Multi-host correlation
+Multi-host inspection

 Secret scanning